Endometriosis and Fatigue

 Does Endometriosis Make You Tired?

-You wake up each morning, and instead of feeling refreshed, you're greeted by a wave of constant exhaustion that permeates every fiber of your being.
+You wake up each morning, and instead of feeling refreshed, you’re greeted by a wave of constant exhaustion that seems to live in your bones.
+Simple day to day activities—like getting out of bed, preparing breakfast, or remembering what you needed to do next—feel monumental.

 Sound familiar?